 One of the antidotes for excessive cumin is nutmeg.
 It is particularly effective at distracting from the flavor.
 Of course, nutmeg may not be a good complement to all dishes.
 Another way to accomplish the same thing is to use cinnamon, which works particularly well in chili.
 Cinnamon adds a sweetness that distracts from cumin’s bitterness.

 Tart elements can give a spark to the dish, countering the salt and neutralizing some of your excess cumin.
 Tart ingredients that can work in most recipes include vinegar or lime juice.
 In a curry, you may want to use tamarind.
 Tamarind adds acid without drawing too much attention to itself.
 When adding an acidic element, do not lose sight of the desired flavor profile for your dish.
 Be careful with how much you add since it is possible to go overboard with this flavor as well.

 Salt can do a good job of counteracting the bitterness that cumin gives.
 In moderation, it can also heighten the other flavors so that they come together in a more balanced way.
 If you want additional flavor complexity, add a salty ingredient instead of regular table salt.
 Soy sauce, miso or bacon can usually work in dishes that require cumin.

 Add some fat

 Fatty ingredients are often effective for toning spice down.
-You can use coconut milk, butter or cream depending on your dish.
+You can use coconut milk, butter, or cream depending on your dish.
 Cumin pairs well with a variety of fatty ingredients ranging from avocados to lard.
 Of course, you will want to choose the fatty ingredients that complement your dish.
-Coconut milk is an excellent complement for most curries and you can serve your chili with a dollop of sour cream on top.
+Coconut milk is an excellent complement to most curries, and you can serve your chili with a dollop of sour cream on top.